filter ...

 numeral Count

 This parameter applies to function names filter n, filter start n and filter start n include.
-If provided as a parameter set: Will be used for counting elements
+If provided as a set: Will be used for counting elements

-If provided as a quoted string: The string will be converted to a parameter set containing one element.
+If provided as a quoted string: The string will be converted to a set containing one element.

-If provided as a unquoted or softquoted string: The comma-separated substrings will be converted to parameter set elements. '' is equivalent to {}.
+If provided as a softquoted string: The comma-separated substrings will be converted to elements. '' is equivalent to {}.

 Opt.
 3+ / Opt.
 4+